0xPARC/0xparc-intro-book/src/ipa.typ

 #import "preamble.typ":*

-= Inner product arguments (IPA)
+= Inner product arguments (IPA) <ipa>

-This chapter requires the earlier chapter on the discrete logarithm problem and Pedersen commitments.
+IPA is actually a lot more general than polynomial commitment.
+So the roadmap is as follows:

+- In @ipa-pitch, describe the API of the inner product argument.
+- In @ipa-induct and @ipa-base, describe the protocol.
+- In @ipa-app, show two other applications of IPA, as a side demo.
+- In @ipa-poly, show how IPA can be used as a polynomial commitment scheme.

 Let $E$ be an elliptic curve over $FF_p$ and we have fixed globally known generators
 $g_1, ..., g_n, h_1, ..., h_n, u in E$ which are "practically independent".

-We'll start by describing the goal of the general IPA protocol and how to implement it.,
-Then we'll show some use cases for IPA.

-== Pitch: IPA allows verifying $c = sum a_i b_i$ without revealing $a_i$, $b_i$, $c$
+== Pitch: IPA allows verifying $c = sum a_i b_i$ without revealing $a_i$, $b_i$, $c$ <ipa-pitch>

 As we mentioned before, an element of the form
 $ a_1 g_1 + ... + a_n g_n + b_1 h_1 + ... + b_n h_n + c u in E $